inesccorreia/wellness-freelanceproject/README.md

-# wellness-freelanceproject
+It was build with HTML, CSS and JavaScript.

-You can check my project here - https://inesccorreia.github.io/wellness-freelanceproject/
+You can check it here - https://inesccorreia.github.io/wellness-freelanceproject/